klucyszy/klucyszy.github.io/docs/_posts/2024-11-05-mastering-ef-core-managing-part-1.markdown

 }
 ```

-Using `DeleteBehavior.Restrict` means that EF Core will prevent the deletion of a `Permission` if it would violate a foreign key constraint with `Device`.
+Using `DeleteBehavior.Restrict` means that EF will prevent the deletion of a `Permission` if it would violate a foreign key constraint with `Device`.
 This setup requires us to manage deletions explicitly, often leading to less clean code that directly interacts with `DbContext`.

 ### The Problem in Code